mataneja/docker/docs/extend/plugins_graphdriver.md

 built-in storage drivers, such as aufs/overlay/devicemapper/btrfs.

-A graph driver plugin is used for image and container filesystem storage, as such the plugin must be started and available for connections prior to Docker Engine being started.
+A graph driver plugin is used for image and container filesystem storage, as such the plugin must be enabled and available for connections prior to Docker Engine being started with the plugin.

 # Write a graph driver plugin